-Finally, have fun!
-There is a lot to do in here, and many, many places to go.
+Have fun!
+Avernum 3 is a truly enormous game.
+There is much to do and many, many places to go.

 Note About Computers and Tablets

 This is the documentation for both the computer (PC/Mac/Linux) and tablet (iPad) versions.
 Some details are different for computers and tablets.
 For example, keyboard shortcuts only apply to the computer version.
 Parts of the interface with bigger differences will be noted.
 On computers, to see tips for a button, status icon, etc., move the cursor over it.
 On tablets, rest your finger on it.